bradyhouse/house/fiddles/angular2-cli/fiddle-0029-EntAgGridChartSeriesClick/README.md

 ### Title<a name="title"></a>

-Enterprise AgGrid - Bar Chart Control
+Enterprise AgGrid ~ Chart Control + Custom Click Event

 ### Creation Date<a name="creation-date"></a>

-09-26-2019
+10-17-2019

 ### Location<a name="location"></a>